 9. Baidu (BIDU)

 Chinese Internet company Baidu Inc (ADR) (NASDAQ: BIDU), “Google of China,” invested heavily in AI.
 This has helped personalize the search experience and improve online ads ‘ impact.
 In just 2.5 years, Baidu spent $2.9 billion on R&D, with most going to AI.
 The money funded a 1,700-member research team and four separate research laboratories.
-Crucially, Baidu has an AI advantage due to huge data from its 665 million monthly search engine users.
+Crucially, Baidu has an AI advantage due to massive data from its 665 million monthly search engine users.

-AI did more than just bolster BIDU’s own platform.
+AI did more than bolster BIDU’s own platform.
 The company created several third-party platforms.
 One is DuerOS, which has 100 million devices installed and processes over 400 million queries a month.
 There’s Apollo then.
-It’s autonomous vehicle AI system.
+It’s an autonomous vehicle AI system.
 Recently, BIDU launched the first fully self-driving L4 minibus with King Long Motors.

 AI efforts were paying off.
 Revenues jumped 27 percent to $4.1 billion in the last quarter, and the adjusted EBITDA came to $988 million— or about 24 percent of total revenues.
 In the past year, BIDU stock has hit, down 32 %.
 But at these levels, BIDU stock looks attractive for investors looking for an AI play.